 I was surprised at how well they stayed in place.
 I expected them to slide a bit since they don't have an adhesive back.
 They are also very comfortable.
 With disposable pads I always feel them no matter how thin they are but even though these are a little thicker than a disposable pad, I barely even noticed them.

 I have a very heavy period and I used these as back up to my cup during my review period (no pun intended) for the heaviest 2 days and they worked so well that I may try them on their own next time.

 This was the thing that made me the most nervous about using reusable pads.
 When I changed pads I rinsed the used one in lukewarm water in the sink.
 When wringing them out I was surprised at just how much fluid was held inside the core.
 I didn't realize that there was as much in there as there was.

 After rinsing them I put them in my cloth diaper wet bag and washed them with my diapers, I admit that this thought freaked me out a little bit but then I realized that once my diapers are out of the wash they're clean.
 If the diapers are clean enough to put on my child then why wouldn't the pads be clean as well?

 If you don't use cloth diapers, since I only have 3 pads there were a few times that I also washed them with my normal laundry.
 Since I pre-rinsed them in the sink they weren't all that messy so washing them with regular laundry didn't seem "gross".
 After several washes, the pads are still free of stains.

 I was very pleased with my experience and Pink Lemonade has turned this mama cloth skeptic into a believer.

-For fast service and one-stop shopping, you can buy pads in a variety of sizes to suit your needs from pantyliners to postpartum pads directly or from two of my favorite retailers, Nicki’s Diapers or Kelly’s Closet.
+For fast service and one-stop shopping, you can buy pads in a variety of sizes to suit your needs from pantyliners to postpartum pads directly or from Nicki's Diapers.